 GCE A Level Qualification

-There are three different pathways which can be taken over the two years, tailored to students’ individual needs and requirements which can be negotiated between the student and specialist teacher.
+There are three different pathways that can be taken over the two years, tailored to students’ individual needs and requirements, which can be negotiated between the student and specialist teacher.

 Component 1: Personal Investigation (coursework) = 60% of marks

-This unit incorporates two linked elements, each with separate final outcomes:
+This unit incorporates two interlinked elements, each with separate final outcomes:

-The investigation and development for both the Practical work and Personal study will be shown through supporting studies.
+The investigation and development for both the Practical work and Personal study is shown through supporting studies.

 Component 2: Externally Set Assignment (exam) = 40% of marks

 This component commences on 1st Feb and represents the culmination of the A-level course.
-The paper consists of one broad-based thematic starting point.
-The delivery of this component should be planned with appropriate guidance during the preparatory period, encouraging independence in the development of their ideas, intentions and response.
+The paper consists of several broad-based thematic starting points.
+The delivery of this component should be planned, with appropriate guidance, during the preparatory period, encouraging independence in the development of their ideas, intentions and response.